opentaps/open-climate-investing/book/New-Asset-Classes.md

 # New Asset Classes

-_It's easy to do the math but hard to do the work. - Anonymous_

 Ever wonder who would play you in a movie?

 Unfortunately, Hollywood has been unkind to the financial whiz these days.
 Just look at Mr. Big.
 If finance is what you do, then you're a big short.